Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Governor Hogan announced the State’s plans for reopening.
 The plans give local jurisdictions the authority to set their own guidelines for reopening.
 Based on the rates of COVID-19 in each jurisdiction, some jurisdictions will reopen sooner than others.
 There is no travel ban between jurisdictions, but all Marylanders are recommended to stay at home except for essential business and approved activities, wear masks or face coverings, and practice physical distancing to reduce the spread of COVID-19.

 For current testing locations, eligibility and instructions, click here.
+We are adding additional testing sites, so check back regularly.

 Frederick County’s first case was announced 3/16/2020.
 Visit our Statistics dashboard for an interactive map of confirmed cases of COVID-19, zipcodes and congregate care facilities (such as nursing homes) in Maryland.